nek0suki/nek0suki.github.io/_projects/2_project.md

 category: project
 ---

 A physically-based Monte-Carlo hardware path tracer using <a href="https://developer.nvidia.com/rtx/ray-tracing/optix">NVIDIA OptiX</a> written in C++ and CUDA.
 It features with three integrators, which are standard path tracing, bidirectional path tracing, and multiplexed Metropolis light transport.
-Of course, it comrises tricks to improve sampling efficiency such as next event estimation, Russian roulette, multiple importance sampling.
+Of course, it comprises common tricks to improve sampling efficiency such as next event estimation, Russian roulette, multiple importance sampling.
 The implementation is highly inspired by <a href="https://pbr-book.org/">PBRT</a>.
 However, I did not pay many efforts on BXDFs so that it only comes with a modified Phong model and GGX model.
 As a result, some abilities of Metropolis light transport (e.g., caustics) cannot be showcased.
 A report can be found <a href="/assets/pdf/optix.pdf">here</a>.

 Some example images:
 <div class="row">